TeemoTheYiffer/baltimore-data-automation/README.md

 You can run the script with the `--list-sheets` option to test if your credentials are working properly:
 ```
-python main.py --list-sheets
+python src/main.py --list-sheets
 ```

-If you still have issues, check the log file `baltimore_water.log` for more detailed error messages.
+If you still have issues, check the log file `baltimore.log` for more detailed error messages.

 ## Usage

 ### Preparing Your Spreadsheet

+#### Water Bill Spreadsheet
-1. Create a Google Spreadsheet with the following structure:
+1. Create a sheet with the following structure:
    - Column A: Service addresses to look up
-   - Columns B-I will be populated with the results
+   - Columns B-I will be populated with the results (account number, bill date, amounts, etc.)

+#### Property Data Spreadsheet
+1. Create a sheet named "LIENS" (or customize the name in settings)
+   - Column A: Property addresses to look up
+   - Other columns will be populated with property data (block, lot, sale dates, etc.)

 2. Share the spreadsheet with your service account email address